Dkrutik/FatmugRestAPI/README.md

-#### this project all usrl are in urls file and check in postman and respoces properly perpect
+#### this project all usrl are in urls file and check in postman and respoces properly perfect

 ## Step in project run In window
 1) cd vendor